AsmirZukic/CellBoard/README.md

 # CellBoard
-A program that displays a board of cell that can be indivualy set to alive or dead
+A simple gird of cells.
+Each individual cell can be adressed separately.
+Left click make the cell appear right click makes it disappear.

+Can be used as a base for other projects

 ![](https://media.giphy.com/media/axJQUdzDVQkp2lXfWA/giphy.gif)